cod3r-buddy/VSCode-Assistant-Extension/README.md

-# itssimmons-code-assistant README
+# README

-This is the README for your extension "itssimmons-code-assistant".
+This is the README for your extension.
 After writing up a brief description, we recommend including the following sections.

 ## Features